Appearance

 adam_common_library — aggregate entry point

-Re-exports every module listed above.
+Re-exports every module listed above, including all eight singleton modules.
 Applications need only:

 fortran